django-cms/django-cms-quickstart/user-guide/source/tutorial/02-toolbar.rst

 .. image:: ./images/02-page-settings.jpg
   :alt: The page settings dialogue

-Note that the page settings are available seperately for all languages of the page.
+Note that the page settings are available separately for all languages of the page.
 Use the language tabs to navigate between settings in different languages.

 The version menu
 ================